 Métro station: Trocadéro – Line 6 (green-blue) or line 9 (yellow)

-Rise and shine little birdies, it’s time to get your second day started!
-As corny and cliché as it sounds, seeing the Eiffel Tower for the first time is one of those inexplicably memorable life moments that you will remember forever.
-But don’t worry, Paris is a city where embracing the clichés is perfectly fine!
+Rise and shine mes chéris, it’s time to get another day in Paris started.
+As corny and cliché may be considered, seeing the Eiffel Tower for the first time is one of those epic moments in life that you will never forget.
+Besides, Paris is a city where embracing clichés is perfectly fine!
 And Trocadéro is definitely the best place in Paris to admire the Iron Lady.

-A stroll along the Seine will show you wonderful sights of the everyday Parisien’s life.
+A stroll along the Seine will show you wonderful sights of everyday Parisien life.
 Take your time, wander around, and enjoy all the beautiful landmarks built through the centuries.
-Spanning the Seine between the Grand Palais and the lawn of Invalides, the splendidly ornamental Pont Alexandre III is a romantic backdrop that often pops up in wedding photos and even in Woody Allen’s Midnight in Paris.
+Spanning the Seine between the Grand Palais and the lawn of Invalides, the splendidly ornamental Pont Alexandre III is a romantic backdrop that often pops up in wedding photos (and even in Woody Allen’s Midnight in Paris).
 With its golden framework and perfect symmetry, Pont Alexandre is beautiful by day and especially charming at night.

 After crossing Pont Alexandre III, turn right and then walk through the Jardin de Tuileries – a huge garden with fountains and crushed stone walkways.
 This is the perfect place to relax, maybe get ice cream, and engage in some serious people-watching.

-Cross Pont Alexandre III in the opposite direction and you will find yourself right in front of the lovely Museum D’Orsay, highly regarded by most art lovers who come to Paris to enjoy some valuable items of French art.
-The museum exhibits plenty of late French art dated back to the late 19th – 20th centuries.
+Cross Pont Alexandre III in the opposite direction and you will find yourself right in front of the lovely Museum D’Orsay, highly regarded by most art lovers who come to Paris to enjoy the most valuable items of French art.
+The museum exhibits plenty of late French art dating back to the late 19th – 20th centuries.
 The most valuable collections of the museum include the works of the impressionists like Monet, Degas, and Renoir.

 Métro Station: Palais-Royal–Musée du Louvre – (Line 1, yellow)

 I hope you slept well and that you are refreshed enough to take on a new day!
-Start your day 3 of your five days in Paris by visiting the Louvre before heading over to the rest of the sights – this place needs your full undivided attention!
+Start day 3 of your 5 days in Paris by visiting the Louvre – this place needs all your strength and undivided attention.

 With a collection of more than 30.000 works of art and relics, the Musée du Louvre is the world’s largest and most visited museum, with representative examples from almost every civilization on Earth.
 The collection is divided among eight curatorial departments: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan, and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints and Drawings.
 It’s nearly impossible to see them all, but if you’d like to try, it does help to have a plan of action and choose in advance which works see.